 This Seoul-Vancouver flight was the first trip where it was just me and my Dad – I can’t recall why it was just me following him up on this flight?
 Probably because it was one of his decent long ones, and the rest of my family couldn’t make it.
 So it was just me and my dad, who was busy flying the plane while I watched a lot of inflight entertainment.
 Is it cool hearing your dad talking on the intercom?
 Hell yeah!

-Seoul was a stopover, we hardly spent much time there.
+Seoul was a stopover, we hardly spent any time there.
 A day or so going up, and a day or so coming back.
 It was winter and pretty damn cold out, especially on the return leg!
 K-fashion wasn’t the in thing yet (my best item bought? a pair of socks with eyes on them for my sister), and I wasn’t much of a shopper then either, so most of it was just wandering around with my Dad taking me around the city.
 Perhaps because it was winter, I remember it being mostly cold and grey and a tad dreary.

 I remember Namdaemun and Dongdaemun, famous street markets (dong stands for east, nam for south).
 My lasting memory is of us walking by a random old man demonstrating how to use this amazing scrub.
 He was blathering on excitedly in Korean, and while we had no idea what on earth he was saying, my dad was convinced enough by this magic pot scrub demonstration that he stopped to buy some back for my mum, finger sign bargaining and all.